 What is the “boomerang” flick in table tennis?

 In fact, the “boomerang” flick is the pure side spin flick.
+It’s also called as “strawberry flick”.
 This technique is not new.
 It is used by many young Japanese players (Miu Hirano and Mima Ito).
 Some French players like Adrien Mattenet also used this flick.
 In this training session, Liu Guoliang wants Zhang Jike to learn this technique and use it as a “variation” for his traditional banana flick.